Concrete & Cement Cost Calculator

 - One 60-lb bag of concrete gives you .45 cubic feet of concrete when mixed with 2.5 quarts of water.

-- In order to have enough concrete for 1 cubic yard (27 cubic feet), you’ll require 2.2 bags of 60-lb concrete.
-Since bags are only sold in whole (not half, or quarter) quantities, you’ll need to purchase three (3) 60-lb. bags for one cubic yard.
+- In order to have enough concrete for one cubic foot, you’ll require 2.2 bags of 60-lb concrete.
+Since bags are only sold in whole (not half, or quarter) quantities, you’ll need to purchase three (3) 60-lb. bags for one cubic foot.

 - One 80-lb bag of concrete yields .60 cubic feet when combined with 4 quarts of water.

 - If you’re purchasing 80-lb bags of concrete, you’ll need 1.66 bags of concrete.
-As before, since bags of concrete are only sold in whole quantities, you’ll need to purchase two (2) 60-lb. bags of concrete to form one cubic yard.
+As before, since bags of concrete are only sold in whole quantities, you’ll need to purchase two (2) 80-lb. bags of concrete to form one cubic foot.

 Still planning your deck?
 Check out our deck planning resources to make sure you have everything you need.